fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 WebKitGTK is a well maintained upstream port, but doesn't support Windows.
 So, Cygwin and Cygwin/X are needed to run.
-Cygwin has epiphany and midori packages.
+Cygwin has epiphany and midori packages, but very old.

-It seems that a env var `WEBKIT_DISABLE_COMPOSITING_MODE=1` needs to be set to disable accelerated compositing.

 ## JavaFX WebKit